SamPorter1984/Aletheo/contracts/README.md

-VSRERC20, TrustMinimizedProxy, FoundingEvent, Treasury and Staking contract are live contracts and have a bug bounty page: https://gitcoin.co/issue/SamPorter1984/Aletheo/3/100025576
+VSRERC20, TrustMinimizedProxy, FoundingEvent, Treasury and Staking are going to be live soon and have a bug bounty page: https://gitcoin.co/issue/SamPorter1984/Aletheo/3/100025576

 All other contracts are currently drafts and probably vulnerable.